List of 2022 FIFA World Cup controversies: Grant Wahl's death

 American soccer journalist Grant Wahl collapsed and died while covering the Netherlands vs. Argentina match in the early morning of 10 December 2022.

 Wahl had experienced cold-like symptoms in the days prior, but felt better following a course of treatment from the World Cup medical centre.
 An outspoken critic of Qatar's selection as World Cup host, Wahl had been briefly detained while wearing a t-shirt depicting a rainbow at an earlier game during the tournament (United States vs Wales).
 Wahl reportedly received death threats for wearing the shirt, and his brother said he believes Wahl's death was the result of foul play, implicating the Qatari government as playing a role.
 Other journalists with Wahl at the time of his death have reported that he did not collapse but instead began fitting or experiencing a seizure, and called for help himself.
 They have criticised the Qatar Supreme Committee for not providing defibrillators in the stadium, as they had looked for one to try to help Wahl.
 In response, FIFA said that according to the ambulance service, a defibrillator was made available when paramedics later arrived on scene.
 An autopsy done on Wahl in New York City later revealed that Wahl died from an aortic aneurysm rupture.
 Grant Wahl's brother later backtracked on his statement on the cause of his brother's death and stated he no longer suspects foul play.

 Chinese censorship

-CCTV, the state broadcaster and the official broadcaster of FIFA World Cup in mainland China, replaced footage of maskless audiences with close-ups of coaches, officials or players, or birds-eye view of stadiums in its broadcast, as scenes of maskless audiences fueled unrest with China's zero-COVID policy during ongoing protests.
+CCTV, the state broadcaster and the official broadcaster of FIFA World Cup in mainland China, replaced footage of maskless audiences with close-ups of coaches, officials or players, or birds-eye view of stadiums in its broadcast, as scenes of maskless audiences fuelled unrest with China's zero-COVID policy during ongoing protests.
 Following the protests, the Chinese government began to relax pandemic control measures and more images of audience without masks appeared on live telecast.